 With the implantation of the Republic, in 1910, the Maria Amélia velodrome closed, and the inclemency of time took over this fabulous (and now) hidden place in Porto.

-The old velodrome is now situated behind the Soares dos Reis National Museum.
+The old velodrome is located behind the Soares dos Reis National Museum.

 Capela do Sr. de Além